 What about food?

 We eat well.
-Breakfast and dinner are usually provided by the local church where we are staying.
-We prepare our own lunches and eat them on site.
+Breakfast and dinner are usually prepared at the local church where we are staying.
+We also prepare our own lunches and eat them on work sites.

 What do I need to bring?